PicturePipe/hopper-frontend/README.md

 ### Generating Documentation

-Just run the following command:
+To generate the documentation in the `docs/` directory run:

 * `ember ember-cli-yuidoc`

-It will generate your documentation in your `docs/` directory.
-If you want to serve and update your documentation automaticaly, you also can run the following command:
+If you want to serve and update your documentation automatically, you also can run the following command:

 * `ember serve --docs`